What is Customer Engineering?

 Success

 Success is a customer fully utilizing the product.
 Whether or not a given customer has volume isn’t up to you.
 Whether a customer understands and adopts all the applicable features is.
-Reactively, that means answering questions and helping debug issues with using Kernel.
-Proactively, that means proactively reaching out to customers about relevant features.

 Failure

+Churn is an incident, not a failure.
 Just like product engineering incidents, customer churn can be caused by our own bugs, competitive landscape, or even just customer fundraising cycles.
 We often see our Hobbyist churning because they don’t have enough usage.
+Customer engineering delivers churn postmortems, where each churn event, self-serve or enterprise, is understood as either a company failure or a customer journey (product or company shut down).

 How does it work with other functions?